 Choosing a spending limit for your first guitar reminds me of that story where that blonde girl burglarizes the home of those poor bears.
 You don’t want to spend too much, or too little.
 Like her, you are looking for “just right”.

-For most people there are many reasons it is not wise to spend too much on your first guitar.
+For most people, there are many reasons it is not wise to spend too much on your first guitar.
 Yes, there are those who think they know for sure they are going to stick with it, and they have pockets deep enough to afford whatever they want.
-If that’s you, there is nothing wrong with buying an expensive guitar as you first instrument.
+If that’s you, there is nothing wrong with buying an expensive guitar as your first instrument.

 While you want to help your kid follow their dreams, you don’t want to spend a whole lot on a guitar that may have dirty laundry piled on top of it in six months.